burlachenkok/exploring-python3/python3-note.md

 # Introduction

 If you search for "Python Tutorial" on Google, you will get about 695 million results.
-Among them, one tutorial stands out as a reliable and authoritative source - it is the official tutorial of the Python programming language, written by its creator Guido Van Rossum.
+Among them, one tutorial stands out as a reliable and authoritative source - it is the official tutorial of the Python programming language, written by its creator [Guido Van Rossum](https://en.wikipedia.org/wiki/Guido_van_Rossum).
 You can find it here: https://docs.python.org/3/tutorial/index.html.
 This tutorial is based on the most widely used Python distribution, [CPython](https://www.python.org/), which you can download from https://www.python.org/.
 There are also other Python distributions, such as [Jython](https://www.jython.org/) and [Python for .NET](https://pythonnet.github.io/), but they are less popular.

 Python is a popular scripting language, even though it has plenty of technical limitations common to all scripting languages described in the section of this document  [C++ Technical Note / Downsides of Interpretable Languages](https://github.com/burlachenkok/CPP_from_1998_to_2020/blob/main/Cpp-Technical-Note.md#downsides-of-interpretable-languages), and it lacks an official [ISO/IEEE](https://www.iso.org) standard.
-The lack of standardization has its pros. and cons.
+The lack of standardization has its pros. and cons. which we will not touch.

 You can check the popularity of Python scripting language in this world from these two sources: